Chipsee/chipsee-industrial-pc-web/README.md

 Browser: **Chromium**

 ## Introduction
 This demo is a Python-Flask web application for testing the GPIO, buzzer, serial ports(RS232 and RS485), panel brightness and CAN bus of Chipsee Industrial PC.
-It also contains 2 use cases: setting static IP, uploading file to and downloading file from file system(including USB/TF card).
+It also contains 4 use cases: setting static IP, uploading file to and downloading file from file system(including USB/TF card), modbus server(slave) and modbus client(master).
 It contains 5 examples to draw charts: draw bar chart, doughnut chart, sine wave from dummy data, and draw line chart from realtime data.

-It contains 13 HTML web pages to demonstrate how to control input and output of these peripherals, 7 Python classes to control the logic of these peripherals, a Flask web server to handle the HTTP requests.
+It contains 15 HTML web pages to demonstrate how to control input and output of these peripherals, 9 Python classes to control the logic of these peripherals, a Flask web server to handle the HTTP requests.

+## Supported Features

+1. GPIO
+1. Serial port (232 and 485)
+1. Screen backlight
+1. Buzzer
+1. CAN bus
+1. Modbus (server and client)
+1. Static IP
+1. File upload/download
+1. Dynamic charts(line chart, sine wave, bar chart, doughnut chart)

 ## How to Install
-Use a Linux user with `sudo` privilige, e.g. on CM4 just use pi, on PX30 you can use root (`sudo su` to switch to root user.
-Or create a user with sudo privilege), otherwise some hardware may not work, such as screen brightness (depending on the operating system version).
+Boot you industrial PC and type the following commands in a command line tool, you may use xterm from within the industrial PC, or SSH into it with PuTTY (Windows), Terminal(MacOS) or your favorite Linux CMD tool:
 ```bash
 git clone https://github.com/printfinn/chipsee-industrial-pc-web.git
 cd chipsee-industrial-pc-web